Zelda: Video Analytics using Vision-Language Models: Abstract

 \section{Abstract}

 Advances in ML have motivated the design of video analytics systems that allow for structured queries over video datasets.
 However, existing systems limit query expressivity, require users to specify an ML model per predicate, rely on complex optimizations that trade off accuracy for performance, and return large amounts of redundant and low-quality results.
 This paper focuses on the recently developed Vision-Language Models (VLMs) that allow users to query images using natural language like \q{cars during daytime at traffic intersections.} Through an in-depth analysis, we show VLMs address three limitations of current video analytics systems: general expressivity, a single general purpose model to query many predicates, and are both simple and fast.
-However, VLMs still return large numbers of redundant and low-quality results, which can overwhelm and burden users.
+However, VLMs still return large numbers of redundant and low-quality results that can overwhelm and burden users.
+In addition, VLMs often require manual prompt engineering to improve result relevance.

-We present \sn: a video analytics system that uses VLMs to return both relevant and semantically diverse results for \topk queries on large video datasets. \sn prompts the VLM with the user's query in natural language and additional terms to improve accuracy and identify low-quality frames. \sn improves result diversity by leveraging the rich semantic information encoded in VLM embeddings.
+We present \sn: a video analytics system that uses VLMs to return both relevant and semantically diverse results for \topk queries on large video datasets. \sn prompts the VLM with the user's query in natural language. \sn then automatically adds discriminator and synonym terms to boost accuracy, and terms to identify low-quality frames.
+To improve result diversity, \sn uses semantic-rich VLM embeddings in an algorithm that prunes similar frames while considering their relevance to the query and the number of \topk results requested.
 We evaluate \sn across five datasets and 19 queries and quantitatively show it achieves higher mean average precision (up to \mapoverbdiv) and improves average pairwise similarity (up to \apsoverbrel) compared to using VLMs out-of-the-box.
 We also compare \sn to a state-of-the-art video analytics engine and show that \sn retrieves results \perfavg (up to \perfaccurate) faster for the same accuracy and frame diversity.